 The faint of heart might have missed this Frankenstein’s monster (a compliment!) of RuPaul’s Drag Race and Fear Factor when it premiered in 2016.
 Spooky Los Angeles nightlife legends Dracmorda and Swanthula Boulet take over for RuPaul and Joe Rogan in their search for the ultimate drag supermonster.
 Despite how abrasive the contestants can appear on TV, both Consent and Maj seemed as if they could have won Miss Congeniality during their WW interviews, speaking highly of one another during and after the competition.

-“I did not expect everyone to be so lovely, because let’s be real, you get 12 drag artists together and something is bound to happen,” Consent says.
+“I did not expect everyone to be so lovely, because, let’s be real, you get 12 drag artists together and something is bound to happen,” Consent says.
 “I think we were all just grateful to be there and make great art for the world to see.”

-As AMC bulked up the show’s budget, Dragula attracted a loyal fan base who love The Boulet Brothers’ gothic style, horror humor, gory challenges and utter appreciation for the alternative.
-Consent, Maj and ten other ghoulies will be judged by the Boulets and a panel of guest stars, including actress Jennifer Tilly, screenwriter Akela Cooper (M3GAN, Malignant), director Darren Stein (Jawbreaker) and Dragula and Drag Race alumni.
+As AMC bulked up the show’s budget, Dragula attracted a loyal fan base who love the Boulet Brothers’ gothic style, horror humor, gory challenges and utter appreciation for the alternative.
+Consent, Maj and 10 other ghoulies will be judged by the Boulets and a panel of guest stars, including actress Jennifer Tilly, screenwriter Akela Cooper (M3GAN, Malignant), director Darren Stein (Jawbreaker) and Dragula and Drag Race alumni.

-Maj tells WW that they auditioned for Dragula again because they’re highly competitive and want to win.
+Maj tells WW they auditioned for Dragula again because they’re highly competitive and want to win.
 Viewers met Maj as James Majesty, a bratty truth cannon who stood out among the show’s dramatic, abrasive cast members.
 They’ve come back to show Dragula’s fans that they’ve changed as a person—and for the pure love of the game.

 “I don’t crave being well-known like I used to when I was younger,” Maj says, also admitting to a lifelong struggle with anxiety, among other surprises.
-“Before drag, I was a junior Olympian, I was a professional runner for many years, and I was very good to the point that I won almost all of my races, and that’s the kind of drive I had going into drag.”
+“Before drag, I was a junior Olympian, I was a professional runner for many years, and I was very good to the point that I won almost all my races, and that’s the kind of drive I had going into drag.”

 Consent has auditioned for several years, often with Maj’s behind-the-scenes whispers of approval to anyone in the casting department with ears.
-They met one another in 2018 at DragCon, a bicoastal, semiannual convention for drag fans.
+They met one another in 2018 at DragCon, a bicoastal semiannual convention for drag fans.

 “Her titties were out, she was covered in blood, and I was like, ‘This woman is everything,’” Maj says.